 Conclusion | Traveling from Urumqi to Kashgar

 There are many different ways to travel from Urumqi to Kashgar, and the one you choose will likely be based on the amount of time and money you have.
-Planes and trains are the fastest but buses and cars will offer the ability to see more of the southern Xinjiang countryside.
+Planes and trains are the fastest, but buses and cars will offer the ability to see more of the southern Xinjiang countryside.
+Utilizing buses, or renting cars, often is less expensive than their counterparts.
+If you insist on utilizing the most efficient modes of transportation, but you lack the funds, there are loan options available to you at decently affordable rates.
+Otherwise you better start saving up now!

 Keep in mind that with all of the security in Xinjiang, you’re going to run into security checkpoints at the airport, train station, bus station and all along the road.
 These choke points will be worse than anywhere else you’ve traveled in China.